Q. What is Edmond Youth Football Association?

 Q: Can I form a team using a different mascot other than a Bulldog, Husky or Wolf?

-No. Our teams are formed using the school district lines so each youth have an opportunity to grow their spirit for their future high school early.
+No. Our teams are formed using the school district lines so youth teams have an opportunity to grow their spirit for their future high school early.

 Q: Are your coaches different than in other leagues?

 No. They are the same in that they are volunteer coaches.

 Yes.
 They are different because all of our coaches are required to go through a Heads Up certification through USA football.
 Coaches are required to recertify through USA Football every year.
 Our coaches also collaborate best practices with one another and also receive some guidance from the high school coaches.